 “You know what I miss about Philly?
 SEPTA,” he says with a laugh.
 “When I get really homesick and I have a long weekend with nothing planned, I just come to Philly to ride the El, back and forth, get on the trolleys—the 36 and 13 lines—and hit the Broad Street Subway.
 That’s Philly to me.”

-Photography by Michael Baca/ Pandora Media, LLC.
+Photography by: Photography by Michael Baca/ Pandora Media, LLC.